AgrimaBhatnagar/AI-Learning-Assistant/README.md

 ## System Architecture & Application Workflow

-The application follows an end-to-end architecture connecting the user interface, backend services, learning workflows, retrieval layer, and LLM-powered functionality.
+The application connects the user interface, backend services, learning workflows, and AI pipeline, with retrieval and LLM generation used for context-aware AI features.

 ```text
                          ┌─────────────────────────┐